 With Batch you can track events and assign custom attributes to your users in order to send contextual notifications.

+Before targeting custom segments, you need to define a tagging plan and tag your app as explained in the documentation (iOS / Android).
 Take a look at this guide to know more on custom data and learn how to tag your app.

 Attributes can define users based on their settings (signup_date, etc), user profile (user_city, user_gender, etc) or their current status (nb_remaining_credits, etc).
 They can contain different type of data (string, number or decimal, boolean, date).